-Table 1: Programme Enrolment - Tuition Fee Liability for withdrawal or break in studies.
+Table 1: Programme enrolment - Tuition fee liability for withdrawal or break in studies

-Termly cut off for calculating the change to fee liability UG tuition Fee Loan from Student Finance England Other payment (incl self funding, government PG loans) Up to Day 14 of first term 0% 0% Day 15 of first term to Day 14 of second term 25% 33.33%(One third) Day 15 of second term to Day 14 of third term 50% 66.66%(Two thirds) Day 15 of third term to programme year end date 100% 100% After end of programme year 100% 100%
+Termly cut off for calculating the change to fee liability UG tuition Fee Loan from Student Finance England Other payment (incl self funding, government PG/Doctoral loans) Up to Day 14 of first term 0% 0% Day 15 of first term to Day 14 of second term 25% 33.33%(One third) Day 15 of second term to Day 14 of third term 50% 66.66%(Two thirds) Day 15 of third term to programme year end date 100% 100% After end of programme year 100% 100%

-^{}Or 14 days after enrolment whichever is later
+\Or 14 days after enrolment whichever is later

-13.11.
+- 13.11.
+Subject to approval from the Registry a research student may resume studies on 1 July instead of waiting to return at the beginning of the Autumn term.
+The fee liability for a student returning from a break in studies on 1 July (for the period July-September) will be calculated as 50% of the Summer term fee. - 13.12.
 For students who withdraw or take a break in studies from a modular enrolment programme, student fee liability will be adjusted for each individual module withdrawn from as follows: